 Using Python slice objects for fun and profit

-Just a quick tip about the hardly known slice
+Just a quick tip about the hardly known slice objects in Python.

 They are used to implement the slicing syntax for sequence types (lists,